alexandre-touret/api-first-workshop/docs/workshop.md

 ### Drafting an event-driven API

+In this chapter, we will
+* See how to validate a AsyncAPI file
-In this chapter, we will automatically generate the POJO from an AsyncAPI specification.
+* Generate the POJO from an AsyncAPI specification

 First, create the file ``supplychain-asyncapi.yaml`` in the folder ``src/main/resources/asyncapi`` and copy the following content: